receparslan4247/Superhero-Book-Kotlin/README.md

-# Superhero-Book-Kotlin
+# Superhero-Book

-Superhero-Book-Kotlin is an Android application developed using Kotlin, designed to showcase a collection of superheroes.
+Superhero-Book is an Android application developed using Kotlin, designed to showcase a collection of superheroes.
 The app provides a user-friendly interface to browse through a list of superheroes and view detailed information about each one.

 ## Features